Pumpkin Reports: Pixel Sillicon

-Pixel Sillicon is a fool 11‐year‐old who loves aliens.
+Pixel Sillicon (voiced by Dylan Jones) is a fool 11‐year‐old who loves aliens.
 His father is a dedicated UFOlogist, which accounts for Pixel's interest, but not for the depth of his ardor.
 Pixel believes he was abducted by aliens and he sincerely hopes to be abducted again one day – so he leaves his bedroom window open at night and has an arrow of lights on the roof pointing to his room.

 Pixel's easy credulity makes him a less-than-perfect ally for Max's campaign to convince the townspeople.
 He's loyal to his good friend Max, not least because Max actually lives with two aliens.
 Despite his admiration of Max and acknowledgment of Max as the anti-invasion Team Leader, Pixel is romantically attracted to Loom, and believed he and she could rule earth between them as benevolent King and Queen before seeing her soulmate and their plans of ruling their kingdom.